xinjli/transphone/README.md

 ```

-### G2P Command line
+### command line interface

-A command line tool is available
+A command line tool is also available

 ```bash
 # compute pronunciation for every word in input file